 Find A Physician

-Each semester, the IETF will award four $1,000 scholarships to qualified post-high school students of all ages, to lessen the burden of higher education.
-The scholarship can be used for supplies, books or tuition at licensed, accredited institutions of higher education (including trade schools) and are paid directly to the educational institution.
+Each year, the IETF awards up to six $3,000 scholarships to qualified post-high school students of all ages, to lessen the burden of higher education.
+The scholarships can be used for supplies, books or tuition at licensed, accredited institutions of higher education (including trade schools) and are paid directly to the educational institution.